rebelice/UNIX-System-Programming-Project/README.md

 This is ICS 2019:OS UNIX System Programming Project.

-This progect is divided into five parts.
+This project is divided into five parts.
 - Project Tools
 - Process
 	- Process Environment
 	- Process Control
 - Debug Tools
 - Pthreads
-- File IO
+- File I/O

 In each lab, we describe all things you need to do in each `README.md`.
 And use **`TODO`** to emphasize them.